Holuphilix/24-Helm-Jenkins-EKS-CI-CD/README.md

 terraform apply eks-plan
 ```

-## 📘**Task 7: IAM Role Module for Jenkins EC2**
+## 📘**Task 5: IAM Role Module for Jenkins EC2**

 This task focuses on creating a modular and reusable **IAM Role configuration** using Terraform.
-The role is designed specifically for a **Jenkins EC2 instance** that will interact with AWS services like EKS, ECR, and SSM.
+The role is designed specifically for a **Jenkins EC2 instance** that will interact with AWS services like EKS.

 ### 📁 Folder Structure